-No to the dust cleaning brushes with synthetic fibres!
+No to the dust-cleaning brushes with synthetic fibres!

-With more attention to textiles
+With more attention to textiles,

 Dust Cleaning Without delusions for the floor

-You don’t clean regularly the vacuum bag
+You don’t regularly clean the vacuum bag

 Do you check the filter?

-Use only one attachment
+Use only one attachment.

 Do you clean the tip?

-Do you want to completely handle with your dust at home?
-Book our end of tenancy cleaning London service and we will take care for your home.
+Do you want to handle your dust at home completely?
+Book our end-of-tenancy cleaning London service, and we will take care of your home.
 Just contact us at firstname.lastname@example.org or via phone number: 020 3004 0643